 Water aerobics or gym sessions can also be offered to patients with back pain.
 They allow you to stretch the muscles and tone them gently.

 Good to know: The thalassotherapy centers offer a multitude of treatments (massages, massages, scrubs, showers, jets, whirlpools or hydromassage baths, re-education in the pool, water aerobics, wraps …) aimed at improving the general well-being or relieving specific ailments such as rheumatism, back pain, circulatory disorders, heart failure, fibromyalgia, insomnia, depression, smoking cessation or certain skin diseases.
-A cure in thalassotherapy center, whatever the pathology to be treated, lasts an average of 18 days.
+A cure in a thalassotherapy center, whatever the pathology to be treated, lasts an average of 18 days.

 6 – Thalasso to Fight Against Fibromyalgia

-The results of another study conducted in 2008 with 46 women with fibromyalgia showed that aerobic exercise in seawater improved the general health and well-being of subjects by acting on the symptoms related to the pathology.
+Another study conducted in 2008 with 46 women with fibromyalgia showed that aerobic exercise in seawater improved the general health and well-being of subjects by acting on the symptoms related to the pathology.
 Participants, who performed aerobic exercises for 12 consecutive weeks, experienced a significant decrease in pain points all over their body, even within a few months after the end of treatment.

 7 – Relieving Rheumatism with Thalassotherapy